Whale watching: Southwest Atlantic – Argentina, Brazil and Uruguay

+Southern right whale fluking in Golfo Nuevo, Peninsula Valdés, Argentina.

 In Brazil, humpbacks are observed off Salvador in Bahia State and at the National Marine Park of Abrolhos during their breeding season in austral winter and spring.
 Likewise, southern right whales are observed from shore in Santa Catarina State and Espírito Santo during the same season.
 Mother/calf pairs can come as close to shore as 30 meters (about 100 feet).
 Income from whale watching bolsters coastal communities and has made the township of Imbituba, the Brazilian "whale capital".

 In Argentina, Península Valdés in Patagonia hosts (in winter) the largest breeding population of southern right whales, with more than 2,000 catalogued by the Whale Conservation Institute and Ocean Alliance.
 The region contains six natural reserves, and is considered to be one of the premier whale watching destinations in the world, particularly around the town of Puerto Pirámides and the city of Puerto Madryn, as the whales come within 200 m of the main beach and play a major part in the large ecotourism industry in the region.

 In Uruguay, southern right whales are observable from the beach in two coastal departments – Maldonado and Rocha – from June to November.
 The points where most sightings in Maldonado are made are Punta Colorada, Punta Negra, Playa Mansa and Punta Salinas in Punta del Este, and in Rocha off La Paloma and La Pedrera beaches.